8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220115/content.md

 I'm discounting the impact from balancing into the portfolio because as I was moving toward the allocation prior to the other two events the success probability didn't seem to be dropping.

 Watching the ups and downs in the market and my overall portfolio, I don't seem to be tracking as closely with the total stock market index (the benchmark I use).
-When dips happen it seems that small- and mid-cap stocks are hit first; a leading indicator of a possible dip in the large-cap stocks.
+When dips happen it seems that small- and mid-cap stocks are hit first; a leading indicator of a possible dip in the more large-cap stocks.
 Given I'm balancing into a more even distribution across small-, mid-, and large-cap stocks, I could see this having an impact as the difference between my portfolio and the benchmark has gone from a couple of percentage points difference to a few points difference over the last couple of month.

 When I backtest the portfolio through [Portfolio Visualizer](https://www.portfoliovisualizer.com/backtest-portfolio) though, it still shows the difference being nominal; lower than holding the total stock market, but higher than holding just the extended market.
 (The [macro-allocation principle](/finances/#principles) seems to still be holding true.)
-I also appreciate having the two separated index funds because it helps me buy low; especially at the beginning of my journey.
-If the extended market fund is less than the total market fund compared to the percentage they should be when I do my contribution, then I buy the extended market and vice versa.
-If I were drawing down on the portfolio, I would sell whatever was up in comparison; thereby, buying low and selling high.
+I also appreciate having the two index funds to create the equities portion of the portfolio because it helps me buy low; especially at the beginning of my journey.
+Always buying what’s low, while selling what’s high.

 With that in mind, I think the main factor in the low performance over the last couple of months was holding so much cash.